cxzhangqi/kadlu/Nx2DSSFPE/readme_oli.md

  1. Convert the longitude/latitude values (LL) into position coordinates (XY)
  2. Interpolate the bathymetry grid using the Matlab function `ScatteredInterpolant`.
  3. Create a new XY grid
- 4. Compute the bathymetry at each point of the new grid using the interpolator.
+ 4. Compute the bathymetry at each point of the new grid using the interpolator F(X,Y).

 ### fRunNx2D_Mariana.m